 Collective nouns are a mixture of poetry, alliteration, and description.
 Victorians often made up names for groups of birds, as a parlor game.
 Many names bring a vision of the birds instantly to mind.
 How about this stare of owls?
 They're Burrowing Owls!

 So what would a bunch of birders be called?
 A gaggle?
 A flock?
 A watch?
 Can you be more creative?
-Leave a comment below!
+Leave a comment below or post your answer on our Facebook page!
 Thanks.

 A Murder, a Party, a Stare, or a Siege?

 One crow is just a crow.
 [American Crow: two caws]

 Two make a pair.
 Three might be a crowd, but a group of crows is called “a murder.”
 [American Crow: many caws]

 A fitting name for this bunch of rascals!
 How did such a name come about?

 According to James Lipton, author of An Exaltation of Larks …

 [song of Western Meadowlark] these names—called collective nouns—have been around for hundreds of years.
 Others believe that the Victorians invented many of these names as a fanciful parlor game.
 Collective nouns are a mixture of poetry, alliteration, and description.
 These labels are not used by ornithologists, but they add a bit of fun to the study of birds, don’t you think?
 [Song of Western Meadowlark]

 If you’ve ever watched a parade of swans on a lake, you can see why it’s called a “wedge” of swans.
 Bold, raucous jays make up a “party” of jays.
 Many names bring an image of the birds instantly to mind: a “stare” of owls, a “company” of parrots, a “spring” of teal.
 [Flock of “ducks” rising from water]